Bedouin121/SpringBot/README.md

 ## Running the App

-The easiest way to get Bedouin up and running is with Docker.
+The easiest way to get SpringBot up and running is with Docker.
 We've automated the setup so you don't have to worry about the nitty-gritty:

 1.  **Build and Run**: Just run this in your terminal:
     ```bash